frostime/sy-bookmark-plus/README.md

 ### Can plugins be used on mobile devices?

+> Note: On mobile devices, it will not be possible to replace the built-in bookmark functionality.
+It can only be accessed separately through the plugin panel.

 ![](asset/mobile.png)

 However, since plugin development is done on the desktop, some operations on mobile devices may be less convenient.